Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Low vitamin D3 is associated with chronic inflammation and autoimmune conditions.
 Vitamin D is arguably one of the most powerful nutrients responsible for modulating and coordinating the immune system.

-In autoimmune disease, the immune system has a hard time differentiating self from non-self (foreign invaders).
+In autoimmune disease, the immune system has a hard time differentiating itself from non-self (foreign invaders).
 Vitamin D helps the immune system make this important distinction, which reduces autoimmune disease formation (49).
 Vitamin D also helps to modulate the immune system to reduce inflammation throughout the body (50).

 Support Gut Health

-In order to reduce inflammation and autoimmunity, you have to repair and heal your intestinal lining.
+To reduce inflammation and autoimmunity, you have to repair and heal your intestinal lining.
 I recommend eating a gut friendly diet that works best for your body type.
 For some individuals with fibromyalgia, a low oxalate diet is very helpful.

-Consuming liquid nutrition for is great for stimulating the digestive process, increasing nutrient absorption, and improving gut health.
+Consuming liquid nutrition is great for stimulating the digestive process, increasing nutrient absorption, and improving gut health.
 Liquid nutrition does not require as much energy to digest, so your body can focus on healing and repair.
 You can combine liquid nutrition with fasting strategies for quicker healing.

 Using a good quality bone broth collagen in a shake or smoothie is a great way to include liquid nutrition in your diet.
 Collagen contains amino acids, including glycine and glutamine, which are essential for healing leaky gut.
 These amino acids seal the holes in the gut by healing damaged cells and building new tissue.
-Collagen also makes up the villi, small finger-like structures on the intestinal wall and assists with water absorption in the intestines.
+Collagen also makes up the villi, small finger-like structures on the intestinal wall, and assists with water absorption in the intestines.

 Additionally, I recommend taking a daily probiotic supplement.
-Probiotics helps to optimize your gut health and improve your nutrient absorption while reducing gut related inflammation.
+Probiotics help to optimize your gut health and improve your nutrient absorption while reducing gut related inflammation.
 When gut inflammation goes down it also reduces inflammatory mediators that impact joint health.

 Reduce Toxin Exposure